Luteolin and Testosterone

 Because, there’s some hard evidence that proves it can help your body increase and maintain testosterone levels.

 Luteolin works in two ways.
 It can suppress estrogen and fight antioxidants.

 Here’s how it works.

 Luteolin is a flavanoid that is commonly found in a variety of plants, fruits and vegetables which have been used for centuries in Chinese medicine.

-It has since been discovered that luteolin can block aromatase enzymes.
+More recently it has since been discovered that luteolin can block aromatase enzymes.

-These enzymes convert testosterone in to estrogen, which is the female sex hormone.
+It is known that these enzymes convert testosterone in to estrogen, which is the female sex hormone.